lonefreak/knetkit-helm/README.md

-# knetkit-helm
+# KNetKit-helm

-A helm chart that deploys KnetKit to a Kubernetes cluster
+A helm chart that deploys KnetKit to a Kubernetes cluster.